Imayush798/ReachInbox.ai_Assignment/README.md

 # ReachInbox.AI: React Project

 --- Ayush Kumar
+--- ayushsahu798@gmail.com

 ## Overview
+The ReachInBox assignment aims to build a tool that parses and manages emails from Google and Outlook accounts, using AI to categorize and respond to emails based on their context.
+This server-based application is built with React.js, Node.js and Express, leveraging various APIs and AI services.

 This project is a React application written in TypeScript using figma file https://www.figma.com/file/uECxqvFhEx9dn4ZuO7wqmu/Reachinbox-Assignment?type=design&node-id=6-19154&mode=design&t=03bJH7Jr6FYF7VSR-0 and api documentation